bsaunder/bsaunder.github.com/_posts/2015-08-24-ex421-study-guide.md

 - **Additional Reading**
   - Book - Camel in Action v1, Section 2.5.1
   - Book - Enterprise Integration Patterns, Chapter 7
+- **Gotchas**
+  - When using the Java DSL there are limitations on how "deep" you can go into a route.
+If your code does not compile when using a CBR try using .endChoice() to return control back to the CBR.
+You can find more detailed information [here](http://camel.apache.org/why-can-i-not-use-when-or-otherwise-in-a-java-camel-route.html) Note that this is not an issue with XML Routes.

 ### **Objective:** Work with Wire Tap EIP
 TODO